(844) 786-8229 info@quotacy.com

 • Citizenship

-After evaluating an applicant through a process called underwriting, they’re assigned a risk class, which determines costs.
+Through this underwriting process, you’re assigned a risk class, which determines costs.
 Higher risk means more expensive rates, unless your risk level is too high, then you may be denied coverage.

 Lupus is an autoimmune disease that causes a person’s immune system to fight healthy tissues and organs in their body, which creates inflammation, swelling, and pain.
 It can cause severe complications regarding major organs like the lungs, heart, kidneys, or brain, so insurers may be hesitant to offer approval.